rh-telco-tigers/cnv-demos/README.md

 ## Importing a VM from vSphere

 It is possible to import an existing virtual machine from a vSphere cluster.
 There are a few caveats to be aware of before attempting this import.

-1. the vm you wish to import must be powered off.
+1. The vm you wish to import must be powered off.
 Importing running vms is not supported at this time
 2. You should ensure that the virtual machine you plan to import supports virtio or scsi or sata drivers before importing the vm

 The OpenShift vSphere import process requires the use of the VMware Virtual Disk Development Kit (VDDK) to properly import the images.
 Instructions for how to get this file and make it available to your cluster are located [Importing a single VMware virtual machine or template](https://docs.openshift.com/container-platform/4.6/virt/virtual_machines/importing_vms/virt-importing-vmware-vm.htmlhttps://docs.openshift.com/container-platform/4.6/virt/virtual_machines/importing_vms/virt-importing-vmware-vm.html) You must follow the directions on that page before proceeding with the remaining steps in this lab.

 To start the import process log into the OpenShift Console UI

 1. Log into the OpenShift Console (https://console-openshift-console.apps.\<your cluster dns name\>/)
 2. Select "Workloads" from the left hand side
 3. Select "Virtualization"